Running a Checksum Validation of Android & iOS Apps

 To build the Checksum Validation protection by using Appdome Console, follow the instructions below.

 Where: Inside the Appdome Console, go to Build > Security Tab > ONEShield™ section .
-Like all other options in ONEShield™, the file you received has not been tampered with. is turned on by default, as shown below:
+Like all other options in ONEShield™, Checksum Validation is turned on by default, as shown below:

 Note: The App Compromise Notification contains an easy to follow default remediation path for the mobile app end user.
 You can customize this message as required to achieve brand specific support, workflow or other messaging.